hugovk/lastfm-tools/README.md

 lastfm-tools
 ============

-Some Python CLI tools for talking to the Last.fm API
+Some Python CLI tools for talking to the Last.fm API.

+Some require <a href="https://github.com/hugovk/pylast">my version of pyLast</a> because the old 2011, pip-installed version doesn't implement all the Last.fm API calls.

 np.py
 -----